 Indonesia lies in a very tectonically active area and as a result has quite a few volcanoes.
 Some of these you can actually hike and the view from up here is mindblowing.

-A massive specimen is Mount Raung with its 3282 metres.
+A massive specimen is Mount Raung with its 3282 metres height.
 Put on hiking boots, pack your gear and come with an iron will; the hike is super challenging and not for the inexperienced.

 Wanna see a blue flame steaming from a volcano at night?
-Then make your way up Kawah Ijen to the Iljen Crater.
+Then make your way up Kawah Ijen and climb the Iljen Crater and check out the Indonesian sulphur mines there.
 The flame can be up to 5 metres high and is a result of the sulfuric gases from the inside of the volcano.

 Especially if you are solo travelling, you should join an experienced guide.
 This way you can enjoy an Iljen Crater hike for an epic sunrise experience over the largest acid lake on Java Island as safe as possible.